Working on an entry to the Student Podcast Challenge? Here's what you need to know.

 Guidelines to remember

-- The contest is open to teachers with students between fifth and 12th grades.
+- The contest is open to teachers with students in grades five through 12.

 - Podcasts must be between three and eight minutes long.

 - Students can work with a class or extracurricular group to make their podcasts, but...

 - They'll need the help of a teacher to submit their entry.
 The entry form is open to teachers only.

 Before starting a podcast, read through the official rules here.